ralphje/django-internationalflavor/README.rst

 Translators should note that all CLDR data will be automatically overwritten with translations.
 If any modification is required, a translation should be made in the ``django.po`` file (as ``cldr.po`` is always overwritten) and marked with a comment containing the text ``manual``.
-However, please submit corrected translations always to the CLDR instead.
+However, please submit corrected translations always to the CLDR.